Top 10 Best Black Football Players (All-Time List)

 Summary

 Football is a sport that supports inclusivity.
 No matter which country you are from, you might support a footballing nation that is on the other side of the planet.
 Irrespective of where you are from and how you grew up, you can dare to dream of the finest stage of them all, winning the most prestigious accolades.
 Our beloved sport is rich with history.
-Today, in particular, we shift the spotlights to the black football players.
+Today, in particular, we shift the spotlight to the black football players.
 Black football players have profoundly influenced the sport, showcasing resilience, leadership, and talent on the global stage.

-List of Best Black Footballers of all Time
+List of Best Black Footballers of All Time

 The list below contains names of some of the best black football players who made their name in the sport by sheer determination and hard work.
 Our list is based on several ranking factors, which are explained briefly below this section.

-Rank | Player Name | Position | Country | Notable Clubs | Major Trophies & Achievements |
+| Rank | Player Name | Position | Country | Notable Clubs | Major Trophies & Achievements |

-10 | Sadio Mané | Forward | Senegal | Liverpool, Bayern Munich, Al Nassr | AFCON (2021), Premier League (2020), Champions League (2019), Club World Cup (2019) |
+| 10 | Sadio Mané | Forward | Senegal | Liverpool, Bayern Munich, Al Nassr | AFCON (2021), Premier League (2020), Champions League (2019), Club World Cup (2019) |

-9 | Kylian Mbappé | Forward | France | Monaco, PSG, Real Madrid | World Cup (2018), 7× Ligue 1, UEFA Nations League (2021), World Cup Golden Boot (2022) |
+| 9 | Kylian Mbappé | Forward | France | Monaco, PSG, Real Madrid | World Cup (2018), 7× Ligue 1, UEFA Nations League (2021), World Cup Golden Boot (2022) |

-8 | Yaya Touré | Midfielder | Ivory Coast | Man City, Barcelona, Monaco | AFCON (2015), 3× Premier League, Champions League (2009) |
+| 8 | Yaya Touré | Midfielder | Ivory Coast | Man City, Barcelona, Monaco | AFCON (2015), 3× Premier League, Champions League (2009) |

-7 | Clarence Seedorf | Midfielder | Netherlands | Inter Milan, Real Madrid, AC Milan | 4× Champions League, La Liga (1997), 2× Serie A |
+| 7 | Clarence Seedorf | Midfielder | Netherlands | Inter Milan, Real Madrid, AC Milan | 4× Champions League, La Liga (1997), 2× Serie A |

-6 | N’Golo Kanté | Midfielder | France | Leicester City, Chelsea, Al Ittihad | World Cup (2018), Champions League (2021), 2× Premier League, Europa League (2019) |
+| 6 | N’Golo Kanté | Midfielder | France | Leicester City, Chelsea, Al Ittihad | World Cup (2018), Champions League (2021), 2× Premier League, Europa League (2019) |

-5 | Mario Balotelli | Forward | Italy | Inter Milan, Man City, AC Milan | Champions League (2010), Premier League (2012), 3× Serie A |
+| 5 | Mario Balotelli | Forward | Italy | Inter Milan, Man City, AC Milan | Champions League (2010), Premier League (2012), 3× Serie A |

-4 | Didier Drogba | Forward | Ivory Coast | Chelsea, Marseille, Galatasaray | 4× Premier League, Champions League (2012), 2× African POTY |
+| 4 | Didier Drogba | Forward | Ivory Coast | Chelsea, Marseille, Galatasaray | 4× Premier League, Champions League (2012), 2× African POTY |

-3 | Samuel Eto’o | Forward | Cameroon | Barcelona, Inter Milan, Chelsea | 3× Champions League, 2× AFCON, Olympic Gold (2000) |
+| 3 | Samuel Eto’o | Forward | Cameroon | Barcelona, Inter Milan, Chelsea | 3× Champions League, 2× AFCON, Olympic Gold (2000) |

-2 | George Weah | Forward | Liberia | PSG, AC Milan, Chelsea | Ballon d’Or (1995), 2× Serie A, African Player of the Century (1999) |
+| 2 | George Weah | Forward | Liberia | PSG, AC Milan, Chelsea | Ballon d’Or (1995), 2× Serie A, African Player of the Century (1999) |

-1 | Pelé | Forward | Brazil | Santos, New York Cosmos | 3× World Cup, 6× Brazilian Serie A, over 1,000 career goals |
+| 1 | Pelé | Forward | Brazil | Santos, New York Cosmos | 3× World Cup, 6× Brazilian Serie A, over 1,000 career goals |

 How We Ranked the Best Black Players in Football of All Time?